ccbrown/lessdb/README.md

 bringing new nodes into the cluster would take considerable time, but requests should remain nearly as fast as any other scale cluster.

-Partitions consist of append-only B+trees where each modification appends a new root node to the partition.
+Partitions consist of an append-only "2D" B+tree where each modification appends a new root node to the partition.
+The "2D" B+tree is actually just two B+trees combined into one data structure.
+Items that have a secondary sort key are inserted into the secondary B+tree so they can be accessed based on this second dimension.

+### Client API

+The client API is a simple MessagePack TCP API: Clients open a connection, send a request, then get a response.
+A single connection can be used for multiple requests, but requests will be served sequentially.